sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-swag.md

 Each week, the People-Ops Team pulls the Birthday/Anniversary report from Bamboo.
 The People-Ops Team will audit the report and complete these two actions:

 1. Send a Slack reminder to each manager who has a direct report with a birthday or anniversary that week.
 Remind them to post in the #thanks channel if their teammate is celebrating a work anniversary, or to post in the team channel or 1:1 if their teammate is celebrating a birthday.
+  - Slack message: Hi managers, we have XX celebrations this week.

-   Message Template: \_Hi [Manager Name]!
-Friendly reminder that it is [Teammate’s Name]’s [Birthday/Anniversary] on [Date].
-The People team is sending a gift, but we need you to please:

-- _Make a post in the #thanks channel (suggestions can be found here)_
+      - Work Anniversaries - The People team will order a gift, but we need you to please make a post in #thanks (suggestions can be found here).
-- _Respond with a :white_check_mark: when you're done!_
+         - teammate name - xx years on xx date - @ manager name
+         - teammate name - xx years on xx date - @ manager name
+      - Birthdays - The People team will order a gift, but we need you to please send a celebratory Slack message in your team channel or directly to the teammate!
+Be considerate of all teammates and acknowledge that not everybody likes to be in the spotlight on their birthdays.
+Managers should ask the teammate personally if they’d like their birthday to be celebrated.
+         - teammate name - birthday on xx date - @ manager name
+         - teammate name - birthday on xx date - @ manager name
+       - Pro Tip: You can schedule the slack messages to send on the correct dates.

 2. Order a [Loop & Tie](../../../../benefits-pay-perks/benefits-perks/celebrate.md#loop--tie) gift for each teammate who is celebrating a birthday or anniversary that week.
+The Loop & Tie ordering process is outlined in [this loom](https://loom.com/share/c8141e51d8494e28840c16cd6f3839e1).

 On the 1st of each month, the People-Ops team will send an email to finance@sourcegraph.com with a breakdown of the charges that have been placed on the Loop & Tie card by each team.